linebender/vello/doc/roadmap_2023.md

 Vello primarily runs in GPU compute shader stages, but there are three motivations for also having a CPU fallback path.

+The most important reason is to improve testing and debuggability.
+At the moment, we have two or three cases where there are artifacts or missing objects, but only in certain configurations.
+The systematic approach to this problem is to have a CPU implementation of each compute stage, and then the CPU and GPU outputs can be compared.
+Other problems might be isolated by swapping out one implementation for another.

-First, in some cases a competent GPU won't be available, or perhaps it is on a denylist because of known bugs.
+In addition, in some cases a competent GPU won't be available, or perhaps it is on a denylist because of known bugs.
 In that case, a CPU implementation is necessary in order to display anything.

-Second, because of various overhead, GPU dispatch is only efficient when working with large datasets.
+Lastly, because of various overhead, GPU dispatch is only efficient when working with large datasets.
 When rendering an extremely simple scene, it might be more efficient just to do the compute work on CPU, and save the GPU dispatch.
 Generally you'll still want to do fine rasterization (production of actual pixels) on GPU, as even if the CPU could do that really quickly there would still be the cost of getting them uploaded.

-But perhaps the most important reason is to improve testing and debuggability.
-At the moment, we have two or three cases where there are artifacts or missing objects, but only in certain configurations.
-The systematic approach to this problem is to have a CPU implementation of each compute stage, and then the CPU and GPU outputs can be compared.
-Other problems might be isolated by swapping out one implementation for another.

 Because of the emphasis on testing, at least the initial CPU implementations will be optimized for clarity and simplicity, not so much performance.
 It is possible to imagine doing SIMD optimization and running the work on multiple threads, but that is not planned (see non-goals below).